thaitype/monguard/packages/monguard/README.md

 - Consistent audit logging
 - No version fields required

-**Automatic Fallback:**
+**Error Handling:**
-If transactions fail (e.g., standalone MongoDB), automatically falls back to optimistic strategy behavior.
+If transactions are not supported (e.g., standalone MongoDB), throws clear error messages to help identify configuration issues.
+Use `transactionsEnabled: false` for such environments.

 ### Optimistic Locking Strategy